conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

          alt="Pose estimation with TensorFlow Lite"/>
 </figure>

-To explore TensorFlow Lite in action, we previously published a [blog post](https://blog.conan.io/2023/05/11/tensorflow-lite-cpp-mobile-ml-guide.html) showcasing how to build a real-time human pose detection application using TensorFlow Lite and OpenCV.
+If you'd like to see TensorFlow Lite in action, we previously published a [blog post](https://blog.conan.io/2023/05/11/tensorflow-lite-cpp-mobile-ml-guide.html) showcasing how to build a real-time human pose detection application using TensorFlow Lite and OpenCV.
 If you haven't read it yet, we recommend checking it out for a detailed